 If the edges of the bowl have a rim or handles, all the better.
 A bowl rim is cooler than the rest of the bowl.

-Never put a plastic bowl in the microwave.
-Most plastic bowls contain phthalates and bisphenol A (BPA).
+Many plastic bowls contain phthalates and bisphenol A (BPA).
 These chemicals are hormone disrupters and unsafe.
-Microwaving plastic can leach these chemicals into food.
+Use a glass bowl instead.

 - Spatula or whisk.
 A silicone or rubber spatula can scrape the bottom of the bowl and mix all the melting chocolate chips together.